mflorence99/el-3270/README.md

 After all these years, the original 3270 documentation is out of print.
 Some second-hand manuals are available through Amazon but at exorbitant prices.

 * The [Reference Booklet](https://www.amazon.com/Information-Display-System-Reference-GX20-1878-4/dp/B003MADXUY/ref=sr_1_9?ie=UTF8&qid=1522950757&sr=8-9&keywords=IBM+3270) would've been very useful but it is out of print.
-* I might've leaned a lot from this [IBM PC 3270 Emulation](https://www.amazon.com/PC-Mainframe-Connection-3270-Emulation/dp/B00DD6XJ7O/ref=sr_1_14?ie=UTF8&qid=1522950847&sr=8-14&keywords=IBM+3270) but I balked at its $105 cost.
+* I might've leaned a lot from this [IBM PC 3270 Emulation](https://www.amazon.com/PC-Mainframe-Connection-3270-Emulation/dp/B00DD6XJ7O/ref=sr_1_14?ie=UTF8&qid=1522950847&sr=8-14&keywords=IBM+3270) book but I balked at its $105 cost.

 In the end, there was one resource I counted heavily on.
 It is hard to read but dead-on accurate.
-Hats off to the original writers who did an amazing job:
+Hats off to the original writers who did an amazing job.

 * [3270 Data Stream Programmer's Reference](http://publibz.boulder.ibm.com/cgi-bin/bookmgr_OS390/BOOKS/CN7P4000/CCONTENTS?DT=19920626112004)